 How do I apply?

 We recommend you save as much as possible towards a deposit for your mortgage.
-This will reduce the amount you will need to borrow from the bank and you may get a better mortgage rate.
-It is advisable you endeavour to clear any outstanding loans.
-You will also need to use your savings for flooring, furniture etc.
+This will reduce the amount you will need to borrow from the bank and you may get a better mortgage interest rate.
+It is strongly advisable to clear any outstanding loans.
+You will also need to use your savings for moving in costs such as new flooring, furniture, appliances, etc.

 What happens next?

-Our Allocations Officer will review your application form and all the information that you have sent in.
-If you meet our eligibility criteria, the Allocations Officer will write to you to confirm that you have been added onto our active waiting list.
-Your position on the waiting list will be based on the date we received your application form and all the requested information.
+Our staff will review your application form and all the information that you have sent in.
+If we are happy with this and you meet our eligibility criteria, then we will write to you to confirm that you have been added onto our active waiting list.
+Your position on the waiting list will be the date we received your application form and all the requested information.

 Who do I contact for more information?

-The Allocations Officer needs to keep your details up-to-date in case a property becomes available that meets your criteria.
-This means that if your circumstances change, for example a pay rise, a drop in earnings or a new partner, you need to advise us immediately as this may affect your application.
-The Allocations Officer will also write to you every six months requesting up-to-date payslips, bank and savings statements.
+Our staff need to keep your details up-to-date in case a property becomes available that meets your requirements.
+This means that if your circumstances change, for example you have a pay rise, a drop in earnings, or a new partner, you need to advise us immediately as this may affect your application.
+We will also write to you every 12 months requesting up-to-date payslips, bank and savings statements.

-There are many reasons why someone cannot be accepted onto the waiting list.
+There are several reasons why someone cannot be accepted onto the waiting list:

-- If your salary or joint salary, is over our maximum thresholds (see our policy) then you would be declined.
-We would advise you to look for a property in the private market.
+- If you can afford to purchase a property in the private sector suitable for your needs then you will be declined.
+If your salary or joint salary, is over our maximums (see our policy) then you are not eligible and we will advise you to look for a property in the private market.

-- If you are in arrears with the States of Guernsey or ourselves, then you must clear your debts before applying to us.
+- If you are in rent arrears with the States of Guernsey or ourselves, then you must clear your debts before applying for partial ownership.

-- If you meet our criteria but don’t have the minimum savings, then we will put you on our secondary list.
-Once you can prove to us that you have this amount with a bank statement, then we will move you onto the active waiting list.
+- If you meet our criteria but you have a property to sell (still can't afford to buy in the private sector after the sale), don’t have the minimum savings, or the recommended income then we will put you on our secondary list.
+Once you have the recommended savings and income or sold your property, then we will move you onto the active waiting list.
 Your position on the active waiting list will be the date you originally applied.

 The secondary list is where applicants are placed while they await to meet our criteria.
 For example if they need to earn sufficient earnings or save more towards the minimum savings required.